-The new National Policy Statement for Freshwater Management 2020 (Freshwater NPS 2020) will provide local authorities with updated direction on how they should manage freshwater under the Resource Management Act 1991.
-It will come into force later this year.
+The National Policy Statement for Freshwater Management 2020 (Freshwater NPS 2020) provides local authorities with updated direction on how they should manage freshwater under the Resource Management Act 1991.
+It came into force on 3 September 2020.

-Some of the key requirements of the current Freshwater NPS 2014 (amended 2017) are to:
+Some of the key requirements of the Freshwater NPS 2014 (amended 2017) were to:

 - ‘consider and recognise’ Te Mana o te Wai in freshwater management

 - identify and reflect tangata whenua values and interests in the management of freshwater and in decision-making around freshwater planning